xhubio/nanook-website/docs/tutorials/createWriter.md

   - Set the delimiter for the CSV file.

   - Create the file name.
-In this function we do not create the directory if it doesn’t exist, because this is already done in the default writer.
+In this function we do not create the directory if it doesn’t exist (because this is already done in the default writer).

   - Iterate over all the instanceIds of the data object.
 In this case, we do not distinguish between the main data and the referenced data.
-But this depends on the use case.

   - Get the data object of the current instanceId.